RansomLook/doc/docs/command-line-interface.rst

 .. code-block:: bash

-    $ poetry run 'Name of the group' url 0|3
+    $ poetry run add 'Name of the group' url 0|3

 Scrape all groups
 ^^^^^^^^^^^^^^^^^